Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Results

-\subsection{Modality Recognition}
+\subsubsection{Modality Recognition}

-Recognizing image modality is one basic skill expected of any advanced foundation models, however, as depicted in Tab.~\ref{Table: Results}, the foundation model~(OpenFlamingo) developed in computer vision community encounters significant challenges on this task, with a disappointing accuracy score (ACC) of merely $14.47\%$, highlighting the lack of basic medical knowledge in latest multi-modal foundation model.
-In contrast, our proposed RadFM model, surpasses the most advanced state-of-the-art (SOTA) model in the field.
-Note that, such task has been formulated as an open-ended question, where the model's output needs to explicitly state the recognized modality as `CT', `MRI', {\em etc}.
+Recognizing image modality is one basic skill expected of any advanced foundation models, however, as depicted in Tab.~\ref{tab_zeroshot_1}, the foundation models like OpenFlamingo and Med-Flamingo do not perform well on this task, with a disappointing accuracy score (ACC) of merely $49.47\%$, highlighting their models cannot distinguish various medical imaging modalities.
+It is worth noting that the few-shot results for both models will be better than zero-shot as shown in Tab.~\ref{tab_fewshot_1}.
+In contrast, our proposed RadFM model outperforms the other competitors by a substantial margin.
+Note that, such task has been formulated as an open-ended question, where the model's output needs to explicitly state the recognized modality as `CT', `MRI', {\em etc}..

-\subsection{Disease Diagnosis}
+\subsubsection{Disease Diagnosis}

-In clinical practice, the primary and indispensable function of any advanced medical foundation model is to provide valuable assistance in disease diagnosis.
-As depicted in Tab.~\ref{Table: Results}, the performance of previous disease diagnosis methods has been rather poor, with an achieved accuracy score (ACC) of only $54.96\%$.
+In clinical practice, the primary and indispensable function of any advanced medical foundation model is to provide assistance in disease diagnosis.

+As depicted in Tab.~\ref{tab_zeroshot_1} and Tab.~\ref{tab_fewshot_1}, the performance of existing models has been rather poor on such tasks, with accuracy score (ACC) nearly $50\%$.

 Considering that we prompt the problem with a judgment format, \emph{i.e.}, ``Does the patient have \{disease\}?'', this score is nearly random.
-In contrast, our proposed model, RadFM, proves its superiority over existing methods with an ACC score of $77.88\%$, making it more aptly suited for real-world clinical applications.
-Essentially, this resembles a multi-label classification task, with over 5000 distinct categories, further compounding the challenges of models.
+In contrast, our model, RadFM, proves its superiority over existing methods with an ACC score of $80.62\%$, making it more suited for real-world clinical applications.
+Essentially, this resembles a multi-label classification task, with over $5000$ in distinct categories, further compounding the challenges of models.